Reflecting on 10 Years of Patronicity

 Being based out of Detroit, I had the opportunity to meet with their team in person and collaborate on strategies to help them reach their funding goal and receive the MEDC’s matching grant.
 Incorporating offline contributions and fundraising strategies would be key to getting this project off the ground, and we knew from our research of other crowdfunding platforms that offline contributions were typically not accepted.

-At Patronicity we wanted to be accessible, not allowing lack of access to credit cards or internet be an obstacle for a patron to give or a community to receive support.
+At Patronicity, we wanted to be accessible, not allowing lack of access to credit cards or the internet to be an obstacle for a patron to give or a community to receive support.
 Now Patronicity projects have the ability to add offline contributions in real-time directly to a project’s page, however back then the Rosedale community team had to notify me and I had to manually add it to the backend of the project.
 Usually these offline contributions were whole and round numbers like $25 or $100, but one day I received a notification of a contribution of an odd amount, something like $43.50.
-Curious to see if this was an error I inquired where the odd contribution came from and the Rosedale project leader told me the most heartwarming story.
+Curious to see if this was an error, I inquired where the odd contribution came from and the Rosedale project leader told me the most heartwarming story.

-That odd amount was in fact correct.
-The excitement around the community house’s renovation was reaching all across the neighborhood and a little girl in the 3rd grade wanted to support.
+That odd amount was, in fact, correct.
+The excitement around the community house’s renovation was reaching all across the neighborhood, and a little girl in the 3rd grade wanted to support.
 Without her own access to the internet, nor a bank account, credit card, or any money to her own name, she wanted to support.
-With the help of her mom, she ran a local bake sale raising the odd amount of funds to support her community-wide campaign, exemplifying the our company name that anyone could become a Patron of their City.
+With the help of her mom, she ran a local bake sale, raising the odd amount of funds to support her community-wide campaign, exemplifying the our company name that anyone could become a Patron of their City.

 Each and every day, projects like these remind me of the important work we do at Patronicity.
 Our team is so proud to support changemakers making a real difference in their neighborhoods and communities.
 As we move forward on our journey to another 10 years, we are excited to continue to champion community leaders, empower community transformation, and instill community pride, together.